Neo-Nazism: Russia

 The first public manifestations of neo-Nazis in Russia took place in 1981 in Kurgan, and then in Yuzhnouralsk, Nizhny Tagil, Sverdlovsk, and Leningrad.

 In 1982, on Hitler's birthday, a group of Moscow high school students held a Nazi demonstration on Pushkinskaya Square.

 Russian National Unity (RNE) was a neo-Nazi group founded in 1990 and was led by Alexander Barkashov, who claimed to have members in 250 cities.
 RNE adopted the swastika as its symbol, and sees itself as the avant-garde of a coming national revolution.
 It is critical of other major far-right organizations, such as the Liberal Democratic Party of Russia (LDPR).
 As of 1997, the members RNE were called Soratnik (comrades in arms), receive combat training at locations near Moscow, and many of them work as security officers or armed guards.
 RNE was banned in 1999 by Moscow's court in 1999, after which the group faded away.

 In 2007, it was claimed that Russian neo-Nazis accounted for "half of the world's total".

 On 15 August 2007, Russian authorities arrested a student for allegedly posting a video on the Internet which appears to show two migrant workers being beheaded in front of a red and black swastika flag.
 Alexander Verkhovsky, the head of a Moscow-based center that monitors hate crime in Russia, said, "It looks like this is the real thing.
 The killing is genuine ...
 There are similar videos from the Chechen war.
 But this is the first time the killing appears to have been done intentionally."
+The Ministry of Internal Affairs has a history of downplaying and denying neo-Nazi violence: A ministry representative called the beheading video a "fake".
+On November 4, 2025, a racially motivated murder took place in Moscow on the Russian Unity Day.
+The "National Socialist Organization for the Liberation of White Europe" took credit and posted a video of the murder.
+The Ministry again downplayed it and stated it was a conflict between teens.